The Importance of Log Monitoring in Anomalous Behavior Analytics

 The importance of log management lies in providing quality data.
 First of all, log management ensures a centralized approach - collecting logs from different sources into one place.
-Secondly, for you to be able to analyze data it needs to come in a uniform format.
-This is originally not the case - for example, router logs look differently than system logs.
+Secondly, for you to analyze data, it needs to come in a uniform format.
+Initially, this was not the case.
+For example, router logs look differently than system logs.
 A log management tool takes care of this with a unified format.
 In the case of Graylog, logs are stored in Graylog Extended Log Format (GELF).

 USING LOG MONITORING AND BEHAVIOR ANALYTICS TO IMPROVE CYBERSECURITY